This 3-mile stretch of beach along the Pacific Coast Highway is one of the state park system's newest additions.

 This beach is home to the historic district with vintage cottages.
 You can snag a reservation at www.reservecalifornia.com if you are lucky and persistent.

 The parking lot is across the Pacific Coast Highway with a tunnel under the road.
 Walking through the tunnel to the cottages is a lovely experience – with green vegetation and running water.

 At the cottages and right on the sand, you can enjoy a meal at The Beachcomber Café.

 The beach slopes gradually, so it’s a narrow beach at high tide and a wide beach with rocks in the surf at low tide.
 There are tide pools at the north end near Pelican Point, where scuba divers enter, searching for even more marine life.

 Treasure Cove Beach

 In the wall facing Treasure Cove is a cave that is accessible at lower tides.
-There are also many tide pools in this area to enjoy at low tide.
+This area also has many tide pools to enjoy at low tide.

 Little Treasure Cove

 This beach is the northernmost boundary of Crystal Cove State Park.
-Little Treasure Cove is best at low tide when the rocks and tide pools are exposed.
+Little Treasure Cove is best when the rocks and tide pools are exposed at low tide.

-On the bluffs above, there is an observation tower marking the best spot for whale watching.
+On the bluffs above is an observation tower marking the best spot for whale watching.